Bandikaaking/Eyefuck/README.md

 # EyeFuck

+## There is a problem with the .vsix file

+it was good but now it is fucked up, idk

 **EyeFuck** is a lightweight Brainfuck-like language and interpreter, created by Bandika in 2025.
 It features a simpler syntax, and a  **__REPL__** mode.